China new bank loans hit record $3.13 trln in 2021, despite drop in Dec | Business

 - China

+MORE SUPPORT MEASURES SEEN To shore up flagging growth, the central bank cut the reserve requirement ratio (RRR) for banks on Dec.
+15, its second such move in 2021, releasing 1.2 trillion yuan in long-term liquidity to bolster business activity.

 The central bank also cut the rates on its relending facility by 25 basis points (bps) to support the rural sector and small firms.
-Most analysts expect further cuts in the RRR this year, with some also pencilling in cuts in policy rates if activity continues to cool.
-More aggressive rate cuts are not expected in China, however, especially as the U.S. Federal Reserve looks ready to start raising rates soon, which could lead to capital outflows from emerging markets.
+Most analysts expect further cuts in the RRR this year, with some also pencilling in modest cuts in policy rates if activity continues to cool.
+More aggressive rate cuts are not expected, however, especially as the U.S. Federal Reserve looks ready to start raising its rates soon, which could lead to capital outflows from emerging markets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)